The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/faq.md

       During this stack of buffs, use everything you've got.
 More detail to come in the advanced guide."
+  - answer: "\r

+      Yes and no. While it's not crucial, being at 2.48 or 2.47 makes it feasible to keep Empyreal Arrow on cooldown without it running into your GCD, while also minimizing song cycle drift.\

+      \r

+      \r

+      This is fairly advanced stuff related to very optimized play though, so for general purposes / just trying to clear fights, don't worry about playing at other Skill Speeds."
+    question: Does Bard have a target Skill Speed / GCD?
+  - question: Should I use Radiant Finale at 2% in the opener?
+    answer: "\r

+      Yes, keep it aligned with Battle Voice.
+It will be at three coda for every usage after the first."
+  - answer: Keeping it aligned with two minute buffs is so valuable, that it's worth treating it as a 60 second cooldown.
+During **Mage's Ballad**, use it at 100, or before **Sidewinder** at the lastest.
+Then hold it until two minute buffs are all up.
+    question: When is the best time to use Apex Arrow on single target?
+  - question: Should I use DoTs (damage over time skills) on trash in dungeons?
+    answer: "If you're running to or between packs and can't hit more than two targets with **Ladonsbite**, go ahead and start dropping some **Stormbites** on enemies. "
+  - question: How does Barrage interact with Shadowbite?
+    answer: "It only increases **Shadowbite's** potency.
+It does not give you Shadowbite Ready, nor does it increase the number of hits.\r\n"
+  - answer: If the fight will last 8:30 or more, aim to use it before the two minute burst, and then again for the eight minute.
+Otherwise, use it before the pull and then at six minutes.
+    question: When do I use tinctures?
   - question: Should I macro (any damage skill)?
     answer: No. Macros cannot be queued in advance, so you lose casts over time by using them since every use will have a little delay.
 Targeting macros